Understanding Mutual Funds

 Mutual funds offer the opportunity for a number of investors, who share a similar investment objective, to pool their money and have it invested and managed by professional investment managers.
 The managers invest in stocks, bonds, or other securities for a fund’s portfolio.
 When you buy shares in a mutual fund you get a stake in its portfolio of investments.

-Mutual Fund Benefits
+Characteristics of a Mutual Fund

 Professional management.
 Mutual funds offer investors access to full time, professional money managers who have the expertise, experience and resources to actively buy, sell, and monitor investments.